gvwilson/sensibleadventures/nardica/nardica.md

 She was a marvel in her time.
 Fractal carbon ribs,
 a foamed poly-composite hull,
-and twin cores to steer her.
+and a core smart enough to qualify for citizenship.
-She was the first of her class to sail on her own across the Pacific, but things were already falling apart by then."
+She was the first of her class to sail herself across the Pacific, but things were already falling apart by then."
 He sighed.
 "They only managed to make a handful like her before the war.